 He shares his birthday with Abraham Lincoln (16th president of the United States).
 Both emancipators share the same birthday, Feb.
 12, 1809.
 With his theory of evolution, Darwin liberated the human mind, while Lincoln liberated millions of human beings by helping to end slavery.
 The objective of International Darwin Day is to encourage people to reflect on his principles of “Intellectual bravery, scientific thinking, and perpetual curiosity”.

-This year’s 2021 Darwin Day event covers the topic of evolution and medicine.
+Darwin Day’s event covers the topic of evolution and medicine.

 He published the theory of biological evolution by Natural Selection in his book “The Origin of Species” in 1859.
 Origin of Species laid the foundation for Evolutionary Biology Anthropology.
 His work was criticized after he published the book but the book sold millions of copies.
 After the discovery of DNA in 1951, Darwin’s work was recognized and appreciated.

-International Darwin Day (www.darwinday.org), a global celebration of the advancement of human knowledge and the achievements of science and reason, reminds us to improve our world through education and reasoned discourse and to reject today’s opposition to scientific knowledge and inquiry, the religious traditions that often feed such opposition, and the politicization and undermining of science by ideologues and zealots believe in it.
-By encouraging human beings to practice critical thinking and inspire them to wonder about the world they live in, it promotes an environment of learning that advances human development and fosters a sense of interest and respect for the natural world.
+International Darwin Day (www.darwinday.org), a global celebration of the advancement of human knowledge and the achievements of science and reason, reminds us to improve our world through education and reasoned discourse.
+To reject today’s opposition to scientific knowledge and inquiry, the religious traditions that often feed such opposition, and the politicization and undermining of science by ideologues and zealots believe in it.
+By encouraging human beings to practice critical thinking and inspiring them to wonder about the world they live in.
+It promotes an environment of learning that advances human development and fosters a sense of interest and respect for the natural world.